 Data management, data analyses and reporting

+SHOULDN’T EXAMPLES BE ATTACHED?

 Once the field data are collected, the data must be safely and permanently stored so that they are later easily available for reference and further analyses.
 This permanence of data availability is one of the constituting elements of an efficient NFMS.
-Another quality control is done once data have been entered and stored, and before analyses.
+In case data is not logged electronically directly in the field or by remote sensing, another quality control is done once data have been entered and stored, and before analyses.
 Statistical data analyses shall be designed to respond to specific questions as formulated in the information needs assessment and also to produce additional results that may come from research questions.
 Results need then to be converted into reports for broader audiences.
 While such reporting is done to the “exterior”, there should also be an “interior reporting”, meaning that it is recommended to do a thorough analysis of experiences in the specific cycle of national forest inventory implementation, both in terms of technical implementation and in terms of compliance with stakeholder expectations.
 With these “lessons learned” the NFMS will gradually improve on all planning and implementation levels.

 Diverse expertise is required also in this context: data management and storage requires expertise in informatics, statistical data analyses require expertise in sampling statistics and reporting requires expertise in understanding the resource, communication and public relations.
 The final steps of critical reflection and impact analysis (lessons learned) require expertise in the whole process of national forest monitoring.